Written plans help clear up fuzzy thinking when investors take a punch

 Investment Management Philosophy: Good advisors will provide a clear investment management philosophy.
 One of the biggest mistakes an investor can make is to chase the stock, sector or approach that appears attractive at the moment.
 An investment philosophy can be thought of as a vehicle built to carry you through not the next six months, but through multi-year market cycles.

 Risk Tolerance: All investing requires risk taking ‒ capital loss and portfolio declines ‒ but good investors carefully take stock of the risks they are willing to accept and how much they can emotionally and financially tolerate.
-Including your tolerance for risks in your investment guidelines can help as a rational reminder to support you emotionally when markets are under pressure and declining.
+Including your financial capacity and emotional tolerance for risks in your investment guidelines can help as a rational reminder to support you financially and emotionally when markets are under pressure and declining.

 Accounting for Social Security, Pension and Annuity Income: All of us need income and capital growth from our investments.
 Understanding how much of each we may need will help guide us in our allocations to bonds and stocks in our portfolios.